leebaird/discover/README.md

 Active uses DNSRecon, recon-ng, Traceroute, wafw00f, and Whatweb.

-[*] You should acquire multiple API keys for maximum results with theHarvester.
+[*] You should acquire various API keys for maximum results with theHarvester and add them here:

 ```
-Location: /opt/theHarvester/api-keys.yaml
+/opt/theHarvester/api-keys.yaml
 ```

 ### Person